mgolebiowski/aspca-exporter/README.md

 This project provides scripts to extract plant toxicity data from the ASPCA website, categorize it, and enrich the data with Polish common names using an AI model.

+## Cost of translating using LLM

+Translating names for 983 plants using DeepSeek API with current pricing (June 2025) cost less than 3 cents.

 ## Data Preparation

 Before running the scripts, you need to download the ASPCA plant list webpage: